kaibyao/My-MacOS-Config/README.md

     1. Select `Shell Command: Install 'code' command in PATH`.
     1. Now you can open VSCode with the current working folder from your terminal by typing `code .`.

-1. Optionally, run the `osx/extra-osx-perf-scripts.sh` script in this repo to disable extra MacOS fluff features (like window transparency, animations, etc).
+1. Optionally, run the `extra-osx-perf-scripts.sh` script in this repo to disable extra MacOS fluff features (like window transparency, animations, etc).
 Overall it should speed up your laptop.
     ```shell
-    ./osx/exra-osx-perf-scripts.sh
+    ./extra-osx-perf-scripts.sh
     ```

 1. Install Moom